How Much Does Dental Implant Cost in 2026?With & Without Insurance

 Frequently Asked Questions

-How much does a single dental implant cost without insurance?
+How much does a single dental implant cost without insurance in 2026?

-How much does All-on-4 (full arch) dental implants cost?
+How much does All-on-4 (full arch) cost, and what about a full mouth?

 Does dental insurance cover implants?

-Most dental insurance plans classify implants as a major procedure and cover 50% up to the annual maximum (typically $1,000-$2,000 per year).
-This means insurance may only cover $500-$1,000 of a $3,000-$6,000 implant.
+Most dental insurance plans classify implants as a major procedure and cover 50% up to the annual maximum (typically $1,000-$2,000 per year), so insurance may only cover $500-$1,000 of a $3,000-$6,000 implant.
 Some plans exclude implants entirely.
-Medical insurance may cover implants if tooth loss resulted from an accident or medical condition.
+Medical insurance may cover them if tooth loss resulted from an accident or medical condition.

 Can I get cheaper dental implants at a dental school?

-Yes, dental school implant programs typically charge 30-50% less than private practices.
-A single implant may cost $1,000-$3,000 at a dental school versus $3,000-$6,000 in private practice.
-The work is performed by supervised dental residents, so appointments take longer but the quality is high.
-Wait lists can be several months long.
+Yes.
+Dental school implant programs typically charge 30-50% less than private practice; a single implant may run $1,000-$3,000 versus $3,000-$6,000.
+The work is done by supervised residents, so appointments take longer and wait lists can be several months, but quality is high.

 Save on Dental Implant & More